 |Executive Committee||President||The custodian of all key aspects of the strategy, performance and financial soundness of the Bank.||Fortnightly|

 |Strategy and Policy Committee||Vice President, Policy||The custodian of transition strategy and policy work: country, sector and thematic strategies and related policies, policy products and policy-related research.||Fortnightly|

 |Risk Committee||Vice President, Risk, and Chief Risk Officer||Oversees Bank wide risks including credit and operational risk with associated follow up actions.||Fortnightly|

 |Operations Committee||First Vice President, Banking||Considers all banking transactions at various stages (concept, structure and final reviews) before submission by the President for consideration by the Board of Directors.||Weekly|

 |Equity Committee||First Vice President, Banking||

-Maintains oversight over listed and unlisted equity investments.
+Maintains oversight of listed and unlisted equity investments.

-Reviews and identifies suitable listed exit opportunities and makes recommendation on such exits to the Operations Committee.
+Reviews and identifies suitable listed exit opportunities and makes recommendations on such exits to the Operations Committee.